astro-stan/pyitc/README.md

 Interval Tree Clocks (ITC) are a generalisation of the [Vector Clock](https://en.wikipedia.org/wiki/Vector_clock) and [Version Vector](https://en.wikipedia.org/wiki/Version_vector) mechanisms, allowing for scalable and efficient management of a highly dynamic number of replicas/processes in a distributed system.

-Based on the [ITC research paper](http://hydra.azilian.net/Papers/Interval%20Tree%20Clocks.pdf) from Paulo Sérgio Almeida, Carlos Baquero and Victor Fonte.
+See the [ITC research paper](http://hydra.azilian.net/Papers/Interval%20Tree%20Clocks.pdf) from Paulo Sérgio Almeida, Carlos Baquero and Victor Fonte for more information.

 ## Features